 Despite the political dispute between Karzai and his opponents, enthusiasm among the public appeared high in the run-up to the election.
-Registration, which updated 2005 voter rolls, began in October 2008 and was completed as of the beginning of March 2009.
+Registration, which updated 2005 voter rolls, was conducted during October 2008 - March 2009.
 About 4.5 million new voters registered, and about 17 million total Afghans were registered.
-However, there were widespread reports of registration fraud (possibly half of all new registration), with some voters registering on behalf of women who do not, by custom, show up at registration sites, and others selling registration cards.
-U.S./NATO military operations in some areas, including in Helmand in January 2009, were conducted to secure registration centers; however, some election observers noted that there was insufficient international assistance to the IEC, which ran the election, to ensure an untainted registration process.
+However, there were widespread reports of registration fraud (possibly half of all new registrants), with some voters registering on behalf of women who do not, by custom, show up at registration sites, and others selling registration cards.

-Presidental candidates filed to run during April 24-May 8, 2009.
+Presidential candidates filed to run during April 24-May 8, 2009.
 A total of 44 registered to run for president, of which three were disqualified for various reasons, leaving a field of 41 (later reduced to 32 after several dropped out).
 In the provincial elections, 3,200 persons competed for 420 seats nationwide.
 Although about 80% of the provincial council candidates ran as independents, some of Afghanistan's parties, including Hezb-i-Islam, fielded multiple candidates in several different provinces.
 The provincial elections component of the election received little attention, in part because the role of these councils is unclear.
 About 200 women competed for the 124 seats reserved for women (29%) on the provincial councils, although in two provinces (Qandahar and Uruzgan) there were fewer women candidates than reserved seats.
 In Kabul Province, 524 candidates competed for the 29 seats of the council.